 The Asian Garden, with plantings from China and Japan, is farthest from the Visitor’s entrance.
 When gardeners realized the need for a restroom here (for themselves and guests), they built the “Japanese Pee House” in the image of a…. well, you know.

 Besides the Main House, two other homes, built for the Rosengarten’s children, were located on the property.
-Once now serves as the Visitor’s entrance, and other was demolished and replaced by “ruins” on its former footprint.
+Once now serves as the Visitor’s entrance.
+The other was demolished and replaced by “ruins” on its former footprint.
 Here, the walls come alive with flowing plants reflected in small pools of water.
 Captivating.

-But seekers of off the beaten track will find much to love here – especially the rocky, tree-studded French Creek that both rages and meanders over and through boulders behind Main St.: such a stunning scene that those who know how to find St. Peter’s compare it to Brigadoon.
+But seekers of off the beaten track will find much to love here – especially the rocky, tree-studded French Creek that both rages and meanders over and through boulders behind Main St..
+It’s so stunning a scene, those who know how to find St. Peter’s compare it to Brigadoon.
 A former quarry town, St. Peters had to reinvent itself when that business closed down in the 1960’s.
-The shuttering of the local Inn (just recently) hasn’t helped much.

 Most locals flock to St. Peter’s Bakery for coffee and flakey pastries fresh out of the oven.
 On sunny days, patrons take their crispy croissants, sandwiches, and lattes out to the back deck to watch the water dance around and over boulders and tree roots on French Creek.